James Joyce: Quotations (3) - Joyces Comments on Works

 On Finnegans Wake (1939)

-Note: Much of the extra-textual information about about the plan, methods and progress of Finnegans Wake [aka Work in Progress] was conveyed by Joyce to his patroness Harriet Shaw Weaver in letters contemporaneous with the writing of each section or after it.
-These are contained in the collected Letters of James Joyce (Vol. 1, 1957; 3 vols.
+Note: Much of the extra-textual information about the plan, methods, and progress of Finnegans Wake [aka Work in Progress] was conveyed by Joyce to his patroness Harriet Shaw Weaver in letters contemporaneous with the writing of each section, or shortly after.
+These are contained in the Letters of James Joyce (Vol. 1, 1957; 3 vols.
 1966), but also printed more-or-less exhaustively in the Selected Letters (ed.
 Richard Ellmann, 1975).
 Some examples follow.

 See Joyces list of sigla used in the construction of Finnegans Wake, in a letter to Harriet Shaw Weaver of March 1924 - under Notes, infra.